Postdoctoral fellowship in the quantitative history of China over the Holocene

 Applicants should submit the following materials as a single PDF file at this link:

-Informal inquiries by email are welcome.
+Informal inquiries by email in advance of applying are welcome.

 Assessment criteria and other qualifications